 No matter where you’re at, dessert is universal!
 The moments surrounded by friends and family should be savored.
 It’s a time to relax and catch up after eating.
 It is a quintessential part of the meal experience.
 After dessert is served, instead of rushing, spend some quality time around the table relaxing amongst good company.

 We love trying out new recipes as much as you do.
-If we’ve overlooked a tasty traditional recipe or if there is a family favorite you think we should feature, let us know!
+If we’ve overlooked a tasty traditional recipe or if there are any kitchen lessons you’d like to learn like how to cook white rice or how to make arroz chaufa, let us know!
 Here at Carolina®, we love hearing from rice fans.